cs2113-f24/cs2113-f24.github.io/projects/project-1.md

 * After 20 rounds of simulation time, a mouse produces a new baby mouse at the same location
 * A mouse dies after 22 rounds simulation time
 * A mouse randomly changes directions 20% of the time.
 You must use the city's `getNextRandomTurn()` method to generate the next random number from which to decide to turn; see how this list of numbers is generated in `City` (starting at line 64).
+Check for '0' or '1' to be the number returned by that method for the 20% value.
 If the mouse should change direction, your code must also rely on the city's `getNextDir()` to get the next random direction in which to turn.
 Failure to use these methods correctly to implement randomness will cause you to not pass the unit tests.
 * A mouse is displayed as a blue dot
 * The `Mouse` class must extend the `Creature` class using good OOP practices